microsoft/PowerToys/README.md

  - Updated CppWinRT to 2.0.240111.5.
  - Updated System.Drawing.Common to 8.0.2 to fix CI builds after the .NET 8.0.2 upgrade was released.
  - Updated WPFUI version to 3.0.0.
 Thanks [@niels9001](https://github.com/niels9001)!
- - XAML Styler is now fully enabled in the solution.
+ - XAML Styler is now fully tested in the solution when CI runs.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
+ - Fixed a faulty XAML binding in the Text Extractor settings page.
  - Updated Microsoft.Web.WebView2 to 1.0.2365.46.

 #### What is being planned for version 0.80